 enh: add support for the entire set of slot-2 devices (Emulation > Show SLOT-2 Manager)

-enh: add support for using the host machine’s audio input device to emulate the NDS microphone (Emulation > Show Microphone Settings)
+enh: adds support for using the host machine’s audio input device to emulate the NDS microphone (Emulation > Show Microphone Settings)

 enh: reorganize menu options to more logical locations

-enh: considerably improves the File Migration Wizard (now called Game Data Migration Wizard) and the ROM Information panel with a more modern and space-efficient appearance.
+enh: significantly improves the File Migration Assistant (now called Game Data Migration Assistant) and the ROM Information panel with a more modern and space efficient look.

 enh: user interface improvements

-It is capable of emulating many different Nintendo DS ROMS and demos.
+It’s capable of emulating many different ROMS and demos from Nintendo DS.
 The emulator is far from perfect and is still in the working phase, although it is capable of emulating many ROMs.
-The DeSmuME emulator focuses more on game compatibility than speed, so there’s not much you can do.
+The DeSmuME emulator is more focused on game compatibility than on speed, so there is not much you can do.
 This is something to keep in mind when adjusting the DeSmuMe emulator to increase speed.

-- Enable Patch DelayLoop SWI if you have to use an external BIOS image.
+- Enable Patch DelayLoop SWI if you need to use an external BIOS image.
 It is recommended not to use a BIOS image because it slows down the DeSmuME emulator.

-- Click A in Settings and switch between OpenGL Renderer and Software Rasterizer.
+- Click A on Settings and switch between OpenGL Renderer and Software Rasterizer.
 This can improve the speed of the emulator.
-Press A in Config and go to Emulation Settings and disable the check mark next to Enable Bus-Level Timing.
+Press A in Config and go to Emulator Settings and uncheck the box next to Enable Bus-Level Timing.

 - Access the Sound Settings and check the use of Dual SPU.
 Do not configure the emulator to use Advanced SPU Logic and set interpolation to none.
-Deactivating the sound completely will increase the speed of the emulator.
+Turning off the sound completely will increase the speed of the emulator.

 - Use the versions of DeSmuME that are available on the DeSmuMe website.
-Any other unofficial SVN or NOSSE2 construction is not compatible and will be slow.
+Any other unofficial SVN or NOSSE2 construction is not supported and will be slow.

-- Enable skipping frames by going to Tools and clicking Frameskipping.
-Enable frame hopping by 1.
+- Enable frame-skipping by going to Tools and clicking on Frameskipping.
 This will make most games still playable.
 Go to View, LCDs Layout and One LCD.
 This will hide the second LCD screen.
-This is useful if nothing is displayed on the second LCD, however, it will not accelerate the speed of the emulator.
-Do not use filters to resize or scale the window to a size other than 1x.
+This is useful if nothing is displayed on the second LCD, however, it will not speed up the emulator.
+Do not use filters to resize or scale the window to other than 1x.

 Exporting SAV files in DeSmuME

-Exports files saved from DeSmuME in SAV file format for use by other Nintendo DS emulators.
+Exports files saved from DeSmuME in the SAV file format so that other Nintendo DS emulators can use them.

-- Name the file and select SAV as the file type before saving the game file.
+- Give the file a name and select SAV as file type before saving the game file.

 Offline SAV file conversion for use in DeSmuME

-If DeSmuME’s built-in import functions are not compatible with the SAV files you are trying to use, try an external program such as NDS Save File Converter.
+If DeSmuME built-in import functions do not support the SAV files you are trying to use, try an external program such as NDS Save File Converter.
 This converter uses the original SAV file as the source format and DeSmuME as the target format.

 - When the file is converted to DSV format, you can use it with DeSmuME.

-- Copies the file to the same folder as the game ROM for which it is intended.
+- Copy the file to the same folder as the game ROM for which it is intended.

-GET INTO THE GUMS UP UNIVERSE AND GET FULL & PRO VERSION PROGRAMS, LIKE DESMUME FULL FOR FREE!
+ENTER THE GUMS UP UNIVERSE AND GET FULL AND PRO VERSION PROGRAMS, LIKE FULL DISMOUNT FOR FREE!